pbhogale/gpu-keras-rstudio/Readme.md

 **Disclaimer :** The Dockerfile needs re-factoring to be more efficient during the build process.
 **Inspired by** https://github.com/rocker-org/ml/.

 This repo contains a plausible (tested on NVIDIA GeForce 755M) docker container with rstudio server and the tidyverse and keras+tensorflow built on top of `nvidia/cuda:9.0-cudnn7-runtime`.
-The objective is to be able to run the code from the [Deep learning in R](https://github.com/jjallaire/deep-learning-with-r-notebooks) by [F. Chollet](https://twitter.com/fchollet). book given an NVIDIA GPU with drivers installed.
+The objective is to be able to run the code from the [Deep learning in R](https://github.com/jjallaire/deep-learning-with-r-notebooks) (by [F. Chollet](https://twitter.com/fchollet)) book given an NVIDIA GPU with drivers installed.
 The Docker container will install the CUDA and cudnn libraries needed.

 There is also an `.Rmd` file with some code snippets from the book, so that you can test if the setup works.